 We do not intend to design or manufacture integrated circuits directly.
 Instead, we develop and license technologies and processes that offer the designers and manufacturers of integrated circuits increased performance at a lower cost than currently available alternatives.
-Our customers and partners include foundries, integrated device manufacturers, or IDMs, fabless semiconductor manufacturers, OEMs that manufacture epitaxial deposition, or EPI, machines, and electronic design automation software companies, such as Synopsys.
+Our customers and partners include foundries, integrated device manufacturers, or IDMs, fabless semiconductor manufacturers, OEMs that manufacture epitaxial deposition tools (also known as epi machines), and electronic design automation software companies, such as Synopsys.

-Our business model is to enter into licensing arrangements whereby foundries and IDMs pay us a license fee for their use of MST technology in the manufacture of silicon wafers as well as a royalty for each silicon wafer (in the case of foundries) or device (in the case of IDMs) that they sell that incorporates MST.
-In the case of fabless semiconductor licensees, our strategy is to charge a royalty for each device they sell that incorporates our MST technology.
+Our business model is to enter into licensing arrangements whereby foundries and IDMs pay us a license fee for their use of MST technology in the manufacture of silicon wafers as well as a royalty for each product.
+Depending on our customer's business model and the negotiated terms of our license agreements with each customer, those royalties may be calculated on the basis of wafers or products manufactured and sold that incorporate MST.
 The primary beneficiaries of our commercialization activities are the IDMs and fabless semiconductor manufacturers, as they produce and distribute integrated circuit devices which are enhanced when they incorporate MST technology.
 The foundries and OEMs also play an important role in our commercialization strategy because these parties traditionally seek to provide new and improved technologies to their customers - the fabless semiconductor manufacturers in the case of the foundries, and the IDMs and foundries in the case of the OEMs.